West Bengal Board Class 11 Chemistry Question Paper

 Option c – Sulfur

-(b) Totally colorless
+(b) They are completely colorless

-(d) Soluble in hypo solution
+(d) They dissolve easily in hypo solution

-Option a – Reduced by light
+Option a – They undergo reduction upon exposure to light

 (a) Lead